 “Honestly, 50 miles, the running is not what I’m worried about.
 I’m a distance runner.
 I’m always training.
 I run a lot of miles every single day.
 It’s raising $50,000 that my focus is on.
 That’s the part I’ve never done before.”

-You can follow Mackey’s run preparations and help her reach her goal through her Facebook page Mackey’s Miles for Mary Bird Perkins.
-She makes her run on March 5, 2021 to celebrate the cancer center’s 50th anniversary.
+You can follow Mackey’s run preparations through her Facebook page Mackey’s Miles for Mary Bird Perkins.
+She makes her big run on Fri., March 5 to celebrate the cancer center’s 50th anniversary.

 Click here to report a typo.